kevald1963/milestone-4-walkabout/README.md

 - The customer will now be granted access to all data entry forms to create Admin and Agent users, create sub-organisations or groups for campaign purposes.

-- They will also be able to create campaigns, rounds, streets and addresses, or use a paid-for address data load if they do not want to create all the addresses they need.
+- They will also be able to create campaigns, rounds, streets and addresses, or use a paid-for address data load if they do not want to manually create all the addresses they need.

+- Once all data has been created, and campaigns linked to rounds, the system is ready for use by signed-on customer users (Agents or Administrators) working in the field.
+A campaign dashboard is provided for this purpose so they can link to campaigns.

 ## UX